Marine One

 Marine One is the call sign of any United States Marine Corps aircraft carrying the president of the United States.
-As of 2024, it is most frequently applied to a presidential transport helicopter operated by Marine Helicopter Squadron One (HMX-1) "Nighthawks", most commonly as the VH-3D Sea King, or less frequently as the newer VH-92A Patriot and smaller VH-60N "White Hawk".
-Both helicopters are called "White Tops" because of their livery.
-Any Marine Corps aircraft carrying the vice president of the United States without the president has the call sign Marine Two.
+The presidential transport helicopter is operated by Marine Helicopter Squadron One (HMX-1) "Nighthawks" using the new VH-92A Patriot and smaller VH-60N "White Hawk" with the VH-3D Sea King being retired.
+The helicopters are called "White Tops" because of their livery.
+Any Marine Corps aircraft solely carrying the vice president of the United States uses the call sign Marine Two.

 History

 The first use of a helicopter to transport the president was in 1957, when President Dwight D. Eisenhower traveled on a Bell UH-13J Sioux.
 The president wanted a quick way to reach his summer home, in Pennsylvania.
 Using Air Force One would have been impractical over such a short distance, and there was no airfield near his home with a paved runway to support fixed-wing aircraft, so Eisenhower instructed his staff to investigate other modes of transport and a Sikorsky UH-34 Seahorse helicopter was commissioned.
 The early aircraft lacked the amenities of its modern successors, such as air conditioning and an aircraft lavatory for use in flight.